ivaROS/pyrobot_minimal/README.md

 Either way the update should snag some files.
 These might already be apt-get-able.
 Should check before doing this part. _Note: Looks like ROS noetic has dynamixel SDK and workbench.
 May not need to install like that._

 run catkin build <BR>
-NOTE:  The current configuration is weird.
-It will fail.  catkin build locobot_control, then locobot_gazebo, then catkin build all. it should work. <BR>
-With latest revisions, it just required `catkin build` to be run twice. <BR>
-_Update 11/08:_ Using the older `catkin_xxx` stack had less problems.
-Using the newer `catkin` may run better now too.
-It's evolving still. <BR>

 ### Confirming Build w/LoCoBot